sfu-ireceptor/turnkey-service-php/doc/troubleshooting.md

 ```
 sudo docker-compose --file scripts/docker-compose.yml --project-name turnkey-service ps
 ```
-which will return the list of services (those services are defined in scripts/docker-compose.yml):
+which will return the state of the services defined in docker-compose.yml:
 ```
                  Name                                Command               State          Ports
 ------------------------------------------------------------------------------------------------------